World’s Easiest Grilled Vegetables (How to Cook Vegetables on the Grill)

 These are the ultra-easy grilled vegetables I make over and over all summer long.
-Keep these veggies on hand all summer and whenever you're cooking on the grill you've got a perfect side dish that's low-carb, Keto, low-glycemic, gluten-free, dairy-free, South Beach Diet friendly, and can even be Paleo or Whole 30!
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Keep these veggies on hand and whenever you’re cooking on the grill you’ve got a perfect side dish that’s low-carb, Keto, low-glycemic, gluten-free, dairy-free, South Beach Diet friendly, and can even be Paleo or Whole 30!
+Use the Diet-Type Index to find more recipes like this one.

 I think the choice of dressing for these easy grilled vegetables is pretty important.
-If you're a low-carb or South Beach dieter, you'll want to be sure to choose a dressing with not more than 2-3 grams of sugar per serving.
-That won't be hard to find, but be sure to use a dressing with oil as the first ingredient.
-I prefer dressing that's more oily than creamy for this; I like Newman's Own Original Recipe Olive Oil and Vinegar Dressing the best of all the dressings I've tried, which is one reason it's always in my fridge.
+If you’re a low-carb or South Beach dieter, you’ll want to be sure to choose a dressing with not more than 2-3 grams of sugar per serving.
+That won’t be hard to find, but be sure to use a dressing with oil as the first ingredient.
+I prefer dressing that’s more oily than creamy for this; I like Newman’s Own Original Recipe Olive Oil and Vinegar Dressing for this, which is one reason it’s always in my fridge.

 If you’re trying to eat plenty of vegetables I hope you’ll enjoy this easy recipe for grilled vegetables as much as I have!
 And check the actual recipe below for other vegetables combinations you can cook using this method.

-I cook my vegetables on the grill in a grilling pan with holes that sits on top of the grill grates.
+I cook these easy grilled vegetables in a grilling pan with holes that sits on top of the grill grates.
 There are endless variations for vegetables you can cook in a pan like this, but most often I use this combination of zucchini, sweet onions, and red bell pepper.
 You want to cut the vegetables in same-size pieces, not quite 2 inches in size.

 Here’s the trick that takes grilled vegetables from okay to wow.
 Put the cut-up veggies into a small Zip-loc bag (or a plastic container with a snap-tight lid) and pour over just enough Italian salad dressing to coat the veggies, then let them marinate in the fridge for 4-6 hours (or longer) before you cook them.
 Be sure to drain the vegetables before you dump them into the grill pan or the oil in the dressing will flame up on the grill.